-- 1) Be responsible for all arrangements for Council and business meetings and record the minutes thereof. - 2) Be the custodian of the records of the ISAE and securely store, electronically, Council and AGM minutes as necessary. - 3) Keep on file all committee reports. - 4) Send out the call to meetings. - 5) Prepare the order of business (agenda) for all meetings. - 6) Receive votes, collate and report back to Council on voting outcomes; this may be delegated to another Council member if appropriate. - 7) Be responsible for the posting of Officers' reports to the AGM, either by making them available before the AGM or submitting them to the Communications Officer for inclusion in the Society Newsletter. - 8) Forward AGM Minutes to the Communications Officer to make them available to members. - 9) Determine when Council positions will become vacant, notify Council of these and promptly arrange for announcements and calls for nominations to positions to be made on the mailing list and in the Newsletter.
+- 1. Be responsible for all arrangements for Council and business meetings and record the minutes thereof. - 2.
+Be the custodian of the records of the ISAE and securely store, electronically, Council and AGM minutes as necessary. - 3.
+Keep on file all committee reports. - 4.
+Send out the call to meetings. - 5.
+Prepare the order of business (agenda) for all meetings. - 6.
+Receive votes, collate and report back to Council on voting outcomes; this may be delegated to another Council member if appropriate. - 7.
+Be responsible for the posting of Officers' reports to the AGM, either by making them available before the AGM or submitting them for inclusion in the Society Newsletter. - 8.
+Forward AGM Minutes to the Communications Officer to make them available to members. - Determine when Council positions will become vacant, notify Council of these and promptly arrange for announcements and calls for nominations to positions to be made on the mailing list and in the Newsletter. - 10.
+Ensure that the e-mail distribution list of the ISAE Council is maintained. - 11.
+With the help of the Assistant Secretary, compile the Newsletter (usually published in December and June, prior to the Council Meetings) - 12.
+Securely store, electronically, Newsletters as necessary.